Schwungus/schwungus.software/docs/pnengine/scripting/rendering.md

 **Returns:** `N/A`

 Adds a Thing or struct's variable to be smoothly interpolated between ticks.
-The output will be saved in the scope as a separate variable with the name specified in `output`.
+The output will be saved in the scope as a separate variable with the name specified in `out`.
 If `scope` is not specified, then the default scope is the caller.

 ### interp_skip